fvmformal/fvm/doc/sphinx/source/drom2psl.rst

 converted to PSL files, which will be included in the generated scripts for the ``prove`` step.

-.. autofunction:: fvmframework.FvmFramework.add_drom_source
+.. autofunction:: fvm.FvmFramework.add_drom_source

-.. autofunction:: fvmframework.FvmFramework.add_drom_sources
+.. autofunction:: fvm.FvmFramework.add_drom_sources

 Manually running drom2psl